mozilla/addons-server/docs/topics/api/accounts.rst

     :param email: assign the user a specific email address.
         A fake email will be assigned by default.
+    :param email: assign the user a specific username.
+        A random username will be assigned by default.
+    :param password: assign the user a specific password.
+        A random password will be assigned by default.

     .. sourcecode:: bash